Blog >

 For years, B2B marketing tried to win through expression: better copy, sharper visuals, more clever campaigns, more “stand out.”

-The goal was memorability.
-Attention was more focused and buyers had time to interpret what you meant.
+Creative positioning was an advantage: if you sounded different, buyers assumed you were better.
+The goal was memorability because attention was more focused and buyers had time to interpret what you meant.

 What changed